May 24-30 is national tire safety week! So, here's a short tire story.

 P = Pressure.
 Under inflation or overloading creates excessive stress and heat.
 It can lead to tire failure.
 Over inflation can make the tire more susceptible to road hazard damage and handling issues.
 Check your pressures monthly.
 Tire pressure should always be measured when tires are cold.
 This means your vehicle should be stationary for at least three hours or has not been driven more than one mile.

 A = Alignment.
 Misalignment of wheels can cause uneven and rapid tread wear.
 Have your wheel aligned and tires balanced periodically.

 R = Rotation.
-Rotating tires every 5000-8000 or as recommend by the tire manufacturer will prevent irregular tire wear and that means keeping your tires longer.
+Rotating tires every 5000-8000 or as recommended by the tire manufacturer will prevent irregular tire wear and that means keeping your tires longer.

-Please call us and schedule your appointment for a tire rotate and balance.
-It’s a great time to check all your tires, brakes, and under carriage for any other issues.
+Please call us and schedule your appointment for a tire rotation and balance.
+It's a great time to check all your tires, brakes, and undercarriage for any other issues.